Law Library Collections

 Many journals are now available online, and can be accessed using FindIt@Flinders or when searching journal article databases.

 The Law library provides online access to two major Australian legal encyclopaedias: Halsbury's Laws of Australia (via LexisNexis AU) and Laws of Australia (via Westlaw AU).

 The Law Library holds a comprehensive range of Australian Commonwealth, State and Territory reports as well as law reports from England, the United States and other common law countries.

 These report series can be found in the Law Library, arranged by jurisdiction.

-The Law Library provides access to a range of legislative materials for all Australian jurisdictions, as well as a selection of other common law countries.
+The Law Library provides access to a range of legislative materials not available online for all Australian jurisdictions, as well as a selection of other common law countries.

 The Law Library has a small collection of videos and DVDs that can be borrowed or used in the Library.